2016 United States presidential election in North Dakota: Republican convention

 The North Dakota Republican Party did not hold a presidential preference caucus or primary, but instead selected 28 Republican National Convention delegates unpledged to any particular candidate at the state party convention, which was held April 1–3, 2016.
 A generally pro-Cruz slate of delegates was elected to the convention.
 Cruz had the support of 14 delegates before he dropped out of the race.
 Three of them switched to Trump on May 27 along with all 13 of the uncommitted delegates giving Trump the majority of commitments and the support of 17 delegates (Trump had the support of 1 delegate before Cruz dropped out).

+General election

 Voting history

 North Dakota joined the Union in November 1889 and has participated in all elections from 1892 onwards.

 Since 1900, North Dakota voted Democratic 17.24 percent of the time and Republican 82.76 percent of the time.

 Since 1968, the state has always voted Republican.